 Dendritte Butte Oregon Rockhounding

-Located 55 miles east of Prineville, Dendrite Butte is a popular destination for rockhounds, especially those seeking limb casts and petrified wood.
+Located about 55 miles east of Prineville, Dendrite Butte is a popular destination for rockhounds, especially those searching for colorful limb casts and petrified wood.

-This 540-acre site is managed by the BLM as a designated recreational rock and mineral collecting area and is featured on the Central Oregon Rockhounding Map, along with other rock collecting sites.
+The 540-acre site is managed by the BLM as a recreational rock and mineral collecting area and is featured on the Central Oregon Rockhounding Map, along with other rockhounding destinations.

-Dendrite Butte is known for its colorful limb casts, which showcase vibrant shades of blue, pink, and green.
-In addition to limb casts, you can also find opalized and petrified wood throughout the area.
+Dendrite Butte is known for colorful limb casts in shades of blue, pink, and green.
+Opalized and petrified wood can also be found throughout the area.

 Dendrite Butte Rockhounding